 Vatan’s magic goes beyond the never-ending supply of Indian food.
 The restaurant space is designed like a lifesize diorama of a rural village, complete with murals of boys chasing after little lambs.
 Every booth has its own thatched roof, a fake banyan tree provides shade in the windowless room, and it’ll take you an embarrassing amount of time to determine if the plastic turtle in the wishing well is, in fact, plastic.
-At Vatan, you lose all sense of space and time, and excess is king.
+At Vatan, you lose all sense of space and time.

-You come here for the over-the-top vegetarian experience in a room that could have been a Natural History Museum exhibit in the 1970s - not necessarily for high-quality food.
-Ultimately, you won’t mind the flavorless chickpeas in garam masala and the fact that the muthia tastes like it could stuff a turkey.
-The fake turtle in the wishing well and the endless flow of food are more important.
-So the next time you prohibit a child from eating seven scoops of ice cream before bed, make a note to take them to Vatan someday.
+Come here for a fun vegetarian experience in a room that could have been a Natural History Museum exhibit in the 1970s.
+The next time you prohibit a child from eating seven scoops of ice cream before bed, make a note to take them to Vatan someday.
 They’ll appreciate it.

 Of the eight dishes on the plate, our favorites are the yogurt-covered sev puri, the batavada potato dumplings, and the baby samosas (the servers call them that, which makes them taste better).
 And regardless of how often you eat at Vatan, you’ll always be astonished that this is just the appetizer.